User that provide valid email (imap) settings, can import mails from their mailbox into docspell periodically.

 The Item Folder setting is used to put all items that are created from mails into the specified folder.
 If you define a folder here, where you are not a member, you won't find resulting items.

-The last field is the Schedule which defines when and how often this
+At last the Schedule defines when and how often this task should

-values.
-The ui tries to help a little by displaying the next two
+ui tries to help a little by displaying the next two date-times this

-example, to execute the task every monday at noon, you would write:
+For example, to execute the task every monday at noon, you would

 Mon *-*-* 12:00.
 A date-time part can match all values (